ZoeChan2013/train-schedule-table/README.md

 # Train Schedule Table (Angular2 Project)

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14 and is built with [angular2](https://github.com/angular/angular) version 2.0.0.
+You have to run `npm install -g angular-cli` to install angular-cli before run this project.

 ## Download dependency package
 Run `npm stall` to download all the package you need to start this project.